aadishv/dishpy/README.md

 This creates:
 - `src/main.py` - Main robot code from template
 - `src/vex/__init__.py` - VEX library for robot control.
 Do not touch this; it stubs the VEX API for better autocomplete and LSP support in code editors.
-- `dishpy.json` - Project configuration
+- `dishpy.toml` - Project configuration
 - `.out/` - Output directory for combined code

 ### 2. Develop Your Robot Code